 - Vanuatu Women’s Centre operating from a permanent, purpose-designed premises in Port Vila.

 Up to $4.3 million, 2018-2021

 Australia provides funding to Wan Smolbag, a Vanuatu civil society organisation that runs three youth centres located in Port Vila, Luganville (Santo), and Haulua (Pentecost).
 The organisation has grown from a theatre group of 15 voluntary actors in 1989 to a prominent civil society organisation delivering a range of activities on social issues, such as governance, climate change and health.
-Wan Smolbag’s work aligns with the objectives and priorities of the Australia-Vanuatu Aid Partnership Arrangement 2016-2019 with its work on community safety and resilience and improving access to essential health services.
+Wan Smolbag's work aligns with the objectives and priorities of the Australia-Vanuatu Aid Partnership Arrangement 2016-2019, particularly its work on community safety and resilience and improving access to essential health services.
 They have a strong focus on young people and on the inclusion of people living with a disability.
 Wan Smolbag facilities on the outskirts of Port Vila also serve as an official evacuation centre for the surrounding peri-urban population in times of a disaster.

 The Wan Smolbag Community Partnership is jointly financed with the New Zealand Government.
 Additional funding for core costs and activities is also provided by other donors, including Oxfam and World Vision.
 Key outcomes of the partnership are:

 - primary health services to peri-urban poor

 - key social improvement messages delivered through the support of Wan Smolbag’s theatre and television drama programs.